Cooking for Mental Health - How Working with Your Hands Brings Inner Calm

 The Science Behind Cooking Therapy

 Multiple studies support cooking's mental health benefits.
-A 2019 Australian research paper showed that people who cook at home three or more times per week have significantly lower depression scores.
+An Australian research paper showed that people who cook at home three or more times per week have significantly lower depression scores.
 Cooking simultaneously provides achievement, self-efficacy, and mindfulness, a rare combination in daily activities.

 Particularly noteworthy is the effect of repetitive manual tasks.
 Chopping vegetables, kneading dough, stirring a pot.
 These simple repetitive motions, like knitting or pottery, suppress overactivity in the brain's default mode network, the circuit responsible for rumination.
 People with anxiety or depression often have an overactive default mode network, and cooking's manual tasks gently interrupt this cycle.